- Games and Events

 Wheelchair Curling made its Paralympic debut in front of packed crowds in Pinerolo.
 Mexico and Mongolia were welcomed to their first Winter Paralympics, bringing the total number of participating countries to 39.
 Athletes and officials lived in two Paralympic Villages, in Sestriere and Torino.

 Australia won two medals in Torino.
-Toby Kane, a leg amputee and the youngest member of the Australian team, won bronze in the men’s standing Super-G, while Michael Milton won bronze in the men’s standing Downhill at his last Winter Paralympics.
+Toby Kane, a leg amputee and the youngest member of the Australian team, won bronze in the men’s standing Super-G, while Michael Milton won silver in the men’s standing Downhill at his last Winter Paralympics.
 Milton retired as Australia’s most successful Winter Paralympian, having won six career Paralympic gold, three silver and two bronze.

 2002 Salt Lake City, USA